SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 The PSRAM address space is mapped to 0x0A00_0000 - 0x0AFF_FFFF and 0x0B00_0000 - 0x0BFF_FFFF which is cached via D-cache and I-cache to improve the memory access performance for both data and instructions respectively.
 The address 0x0A00_0000 - 0x0AFF_FFFF drives the chip select CSN0 and 0x0B00_0000 - 0x0BFF_FFFF drives the chip select CSN1 of the PSRAM controller.

-There is a provision to modify the PSRAM configuration settings in addition to boot up and default settings, with the help of driver APIs which are part of the WiSeConnect SDK.
+There is a provision to modify the PSRAM configuration settings in addition to boot up and default settings with the help of driver APIs which are part of the WiSeConnect SDK.
 These additional configurations include interface mode, read/write type, clock, pinset, and others.
 The WiSeConnect SDK offers various [examples](https://docs.silabs.com/wiseconnect/latest/wiseconnect-examples/) to demonstrate the use of PSRAM memory and driver APIs.

 The PSRAM interface comes with security features which allow the user to protect the data stored in the PSRAM.
 It is possbile to configure up to 4 secure segments (start address and length) in the MBR.
 The inline AES engine in the Quad SPI controller encrypts and decrypts the data on the fly.
 It supports the CTR mode of encryption and decryption with a key size of 128 or 256 bits.
 The security configurations can only be written once during system boot up and cannot be modified later, which provides write protection to the security configuration.

-The WiSeConnect SDK provides a power save mechanism for the PSRAM which effectively utilizes the hardware power handles and sleep features of the PSRAM die across sleep and wake up to minimize power consumption.
+The WiSeConnect SDK provides a power save mechanism for the PSRAM which effectively utilizes the hardware power handles and sleep features of the PSRAM die across sleep and wakeup to minimize power consumption.

 For more information on the memory architecture and hardware interfaces of PSRAM, see the **SiWx917 Memory Architecture** and **SiWx917 SPI Flash/PSRAM Controller** sections of the **SiWx917 Reference Manual** for details (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).